Crime Prevention Tips

 Always be aware of your surroundings.
 Recognize what is normal for your neighborhood and what is not, and report any suspicious activity immediately to the Lomita Sheriff’s Station by calling 9-1-1 or (310) 539-1661.

 Be on the lookout for unidentified persons or vehicles on your street.
-Note the time of day, along with descriptors of what you observe such as: make, model, and license plates of vehicles; height, weight, age, clothing, and ethnicity of strangers.
+Note the time of day, along with descriptors of what you observe.
 Be willing to take pictures of things you find out of the ordinary.

 Prevent Vehicle Burglaries